Lily-Qi/IZombie/izombie_env/README.md

 - `26-50` implements buckethead
 - `51-75` implements football

+### Observe state
+- `array initialization`: Arrays for types are initialized to -1 to indicate that they are empty.

 ### Getters

 - `_get_sun`: Returns the current amount of sun available in the game.